 In this article we will look at the sump pit liner and its role in "How does a sump pump work".
 The sump pump pit liner is the home for the sump pump.
-The importance of sump pump pit liners tends to get overlooked when installing a sump pump system.
+The importance of sump pump pit liners tends to get overlooked when installing a basement sump pump system.

 Many sump pump pit liners are just 5 gallon buckets with some holes drilled in the sides or an open hole in the floor with a pump thrown in.
-This approach is very common and does ultimately pump water out of the basement.
+This approach to installing a sump pump pit liner is very common.
+The use of the 5 gallon bucket method does ultimately pump water out of the basement.

 A good sump pit liner has four main components.
 These components are a sealed lid, pump stand, erosion control and large holes.

-- Nothing can fall in and clog the pump
+Nothing can fall in and clog the pump

-- Prevents soil gases from entering the basement
+Prevents soil gases from entering the basement

-- General safety - People & Pets
+General safety - People & Pets

-- Solid sides (No Holes) against the foundation
+Solid sides (No Holes) against the foundation

-- Not to deep, deeper is not better
+Not too deep, deeper is not better

-- These two items can lead to soil erosion under the foundation walls and floor if not incorporated into the sump pump pit liner
+These two items can lead to soil erosion under the foundation walls and floor if not incorporated into the sump pump pit liner

-- Larger holes allows water to flow to the sump pump faster
+Larger holes allows water to flow to the sump pump faster

-- Larger holes do not get clogged
+Larger holes do not get clogged

 Small holes reduce flow and makes the sump pump wait for the water to fill up before it can pump.
 Also known as short cycling